 - The dispenser was in violation at the time of inspection, and the investigator initiated enforcement action (see next question regarding enforcement action).

 - The dispenser was recently re-branded, re-faced, or repainted.

 - The dispenser was recently installed and has not been inspected by WMSD.

 - The approval seal was illegally removed or became detached from the dispenser.

-Please note that it is normal for inspection stickers to note an inspection date that is two or even three years old.
-WMSD is unable to inspect every fuel dispenser on an annual basis, and we are generally able to inspect each fuel dispenser at a minimum of once every three years.
+Please note that it is normal for inspection stickers to note an inspection date two or even three years old.
+WMSD cannot inspect every fuel dispenser annually, and we are generally able to inspect each fuel dispenser at a minimum of once every three years.

-Fuel dispensers are required to display WMSD contact information if a WMSD inspection sticker is not present.
+Fuel dispensers must display WMSD contact information if a WMSD inspection sticker is absent.
 See our Guide to Dispenser Labeling in Arizona for more information.